 - zest of a lime

 - Heat oil in a large stockpot.
-Cook lemongrass, ginger, galangal, garlic, chilli, turmeric and cook for about 2 minutes until it start to be fragrant.
+Sauté lemongrass, ginger, galangal, garlic, chili peppers and turmeric for about 2 minutes until fragrant.

 - Stir in the coconut milk, chicken stock, straw mushrooms, palm sugar and fish sauce.
-Bring to a boil then add the chicken.
-Reduce heat and simmer for about 10 minutes.
+Bring to a boil, add the chicken, reduce heat and simmer for about 10 minutes.

-- When you are ready to serve, add green onions, lime juice, lime zest and coriander.
-Garnish with a handful of bean sprouts and coriander/cilantro.
+- When serving, mix in green onions, lime juice, lime zest and coriander.
+Garnish with a handful of bean sprouts.